goktugbati/brokerage-service/README.md

 1. Automated Order Matching to replace manual admin intervention
 2. Implementing Sagas to maintain consistency in multi-step transactions.
 3. Review Kafka usage to see if synchronous order execution is better in some cases.
+4. Consider using distributed caching to lock assets during order execution.

 ## Production Deployment